gabrielgodoy-zz/gabrielgodoy.github.io/_posts/2016-04-02-first-commit.markdown

 ---
 Hi, my name is Gabriel Godoy and I work as a front-end developer in Rio de Janeiro, Brazil.

-I come from a design background, but I was always interested in front-end.
+I came from a design background, but I was always interested in front-end.
 One day a long time ago I had the opportunity to build a website from the ground-up, when my boss at the time asked me if I could develop one for his company.

 Tough days, when sites had to be compatible with IE6 😱 .
 But since then I never stopped doing things for the web.